ISC-HEI/isc_templates/README.md

 There are two sample example : one for an exam and a second for a series of exercises (see `xxx-sample.tex` that can be compiled with the corresponding `build.sh` script).
 The script builds both the solution and the hand-in document for the students.
 Have a look in the `samples` directories to see the results for the different document types.

 ---
-# Toolchain 2 : `pandoc` for converting GFM markdown to PDF, for ISC labs
+# Toolchain 2 : `pandoc` for converting GFM markdown to PDF and/or HTML, for ISC labs
-This toolchain uses [pandoc](https://pandoc.org/) for writing labs in Markdown (in its gfm flavour).
+This toolchain uses [pandoc](https://pandoc.org/) for writing labs in Markdown (in its `gfm` flavour).

 The heavy lifting for converting `markdown` to `pdf` is made using `pandoc` with a LaTex template based [on the Wandmalfarbe](https://github.com/Wandmalfarbe/pandoc-latex-template) solution.
+The conversion to HTML is made with the same tools and `easy-pandoc-templates` from https://github.com/ryangrose/easy-pandoc-templates which has a nice TOC on the side but I finally chose to use `Github.html5` instead.

 The conversion is rather fast and can be made in batch.
 The advantage of this solution resides in
 - writing Markdown is much faster and easier than plain Tex